 Goalie Skates vs. Player Skates – Three Differences

-The differences have to do with the boot of the skate, the skate blade, and protective material on the skates.
+The differences have to do with the boot of the skate, the skate blade, and the protective material on the skates.

 Goalie skates use the shorter tongue and tendon protector for performance reasons.
-This is because goalies need ankle mobility, which would be severely restricted by regular player skates – which comes several inches higher up the ankle.
+This is because goalies need ankle mobility, which would be severely restricted by regular player skates – which come several inches higher up the ankle.

 Players are also more in danger of getting skate blade cuts on the backs of their calves.
 The longer tendon piece on the back of player skates is designed to protect from such injuries – which are very dangerous when they do occur.